 |Client IP address||Not captured|

-New Relic agents enable SSL by default.
+Our preferred protocol for all domains is TLS 1.2.
+APM agents enable SSL by default.
 To verify which release includes SSL by default and to ensure that you have the most up-to-date version, refer to your agent's release notes:

 The configuration file also includes an optional flag (